Owner and Clinical Director / MS, CCC-SLP

 Kansas State University

-Melissa has many years of experience providing treatment to the pediatric population in public school settings (both at the primary and secondary levels) and pediatric outpatient clinics.
-Areas of exposure include spectrum disorders (e.g., Autism, Pervasive Developmental Disorder, and Asperger’s Syndrome), Apraxia of Speech, Rett’s Syndrome, Down Syndrome, phonological disorders, fluency disorders (i.e., stuttering), cognitive deficits, cleft lip and palate, and other general speech, language, and oral motor delays.
+Melissa has many years of clinical experience providing treatment to the pediatric population in public school settings (both at the primary and secondary levels) and pediatric outpatient clinics.
+Areas of expertise include spectrum disorders (e.g., Autism, Pervasive Developmental Disorder, and Asperger’s Syndrome), Apraxia of Speech, Rett’s Syndrome, Down Syndrome, phonological disorders, fluency disorders (i.e., stuttering), cognitive deficits, cleft lip and palate, and other general speech, language, and oral motor delays.

 Alex earned her M.S. in Speech-Language Pathology.
 Her passion is catering to pediatric clients with a wide range of communication disorders including: articulation, phonological, auditory processing, and developmental disorders.
 In addition, Alex has also worked with clients who have hearing impairments as well as those who use augmented and alternative communication (AAC).
 She is licensed by the state of Texas.

-Office Manager / COTA
+Billing Specialist / COTA

 University of Eastern New Mexico Roswell and Eastern New Mexico University Portales